-A free tram provides access to Balboa Park's museums and attractions and runs daily from 9:00 AM to 6:00 PM.
-Park in the Inspiration Point lot (on the east side of Park Blvd., between Presidents Way and the Balboa Park Activity Center).
-Trams pick up every 8-10 minutes (at peak times, 20-40 minutes). d.
-Summer Hours are daily from 9:00 AM to 8:00 PM.
+A free tram provides access to Balboa Park's museums and attractions and runs daily from 9:00 AM to 6:00 PM (Summer hours are daily from 9:00 AM to 8:00 PM).
+Park in the Inspiration Point lot (on the east side of Park Blvd., between President's Way and the Balboa Park Activity Center).
+Trams pick up every 8-10 minutes (at peak times, 20-40 minutes).

 From the north:

-From I-5 take B Street/Pershing Street exit.
+From I-5 take B Street/Pershing Street exit, heading toward Pershing Street.
 Turn left on Florida Dr. Turn left on Zoo Place.
 Turn left on Park Blvd.

 From I-15 or I-805 take Hwy 163.
 Take Park Blvd. exit.
 Turn left on Park Blvd.
 Follow the signs to Balboa Park.